ui-model/ui-model/README.md

 **ui-model** is a set of the streamlined UI logics extracted from ui controls for frontend developers.

-The **ui-model** project is the fruit of my research on internal code reusability within enterprise apps in the last two years.
+The **ui-model** project is the fruit of my research on internal code re-usability within enterprise apps in the last two years.
 What I found during the research was that the most common and important factor against re-usability is the violation of SoC (Separate of Concerns) design principle and thus of OCP design principle.
 To increase code re-usability for our projects, I further separate the logic from interactive ui controls.
 With these extracted reusable logics, I was able to dramatically simplify many problems.
 These logics are the seed of **ui-model**.

 To formally present to the community, we created a GitHub organisation named *ui-model* and we invite the community to contribute.